georgelevine/marcopolo/README.md

 A special thanks to [@cruepprich](https://github.com/cruepprich/gateOpener)

-you showed us that bluetooth low energy has pratical applications, and that the raspberry pi can indeed have an interface to control bluetooth and GPIO pins.
+You showed us that bluetooth low energy has pratical applications, and that the raspberry pi can indeed have an interface to control bluetooth and GPIO pins.

 ### License
 [MIT](./LICENSE)